 If you believe a former lover had your baby and allowed the child to be adopted by a stepparent without your notification or consent, you may have a case to have the adoption vacated.

 First, you will need to establish your paternity.
 It may be difficult to prove that the adoption should be overturned, but it is not impossible.
 If the mother actively hid the pregnancy from you or otherwise prevented you from knowing about the child, you may have a right to access your children in which case the stepparent’s adoption would have to be terminated.

 We know how to challenge paternity.
 These are complex cases that frequently involve DNA tests and more.
 You can be assured that we know which steps to take to set things straight.
-For a consultation about establishing fatherhood issues, call us today at 518-512-0544 or contact our Albany paternity disputes lawyers online.
+For a consultation about establishing fatherhood issues, call us today or contact our Albany paternity disputes lawyers online.